bia3334/interview_AI/docs/USER_GUIDE.md

 - On Linux: May require `xhost` access depending on your distribution

 ### OpenAI API Errors
+- Verify your API key is correct in the `.env` file
 - Check your internet connection
 - Ensure your OpenAI account has available credits